arneBersch/Zoeglfrex/docs/reference.md

 ## Control Panel
 The Control panel can be used to control the values of the current Group or Fixture:

-When selecting a Cue and a Group, you can see and change the Dimmer of the current Intensity, the Hue and Saturation of the current Color and the Pan, Tilt and Zoom of the current Position.
+When selecting a Cue and a Group, you can see and change the Dimmer of the current Intensity, the Hue and Saturation of the current Color and the Pan, Tilt, Zoom and Focus of the current Position.
 When you now also select a Fixture which has defined an exception for the Attribute, not the standard value but instead the value for this Fixture will be changed.
 So, for example, if your current Intensity holds a Dimmer exception for the current Fixture, rotating the Dial will change this exception.
 You can also add and remove exceptions by clicking the exception buttons.

+In the Raws tab, you can select a Raw and set Channel values.
+Here, you can also add and remove values and exceptions by clicking the exception buttons.

 > [!CAUTION]
 > Please note that the precision of the dials cannot be smaller than 1.